cellog/ChiaraPodioPHP/README.md

 to the API, and is fully compatible with the existing API, so you can mix and match if this library does not fully do what you need.

-Here is some sample code showing how it will work:
+Here is some sample code showing how it works:

 ```php
 <?php